mariam-diab/Automated-Detection-of-Defects-on-Metal-Surfaces-using-Deep-Learning-Techniques-and-Vision-Transform/README.md

 ## The repository includees:
 - Categorical classification between two classes using Sigmoid activation
 - Categorical classification among 10 defect classes using softmax
-- Categorical classification among 10 defect classes using Inception and softmax
+- Categorical classification among 10 defect classes using Inception and SGD
 - Using of pretrained models to detect a single defect only:
   - VGG19
   - Inception